Back to Portfolio

 Three-Sentence Bear Case

-The permanent shift to hybrid work means West Coast Class A office will never return to pre-COVID occupancy levels, leaving KRC with 16+ million square feet of depreciating assets in markets where rents are falling.
-With $4.6 billion in debt and declining NOI, KRC faces a death spiral of rising leverage ratios, potential credit downgrades, and eventual dividend cuts.
-The Flower Mart and other development sites, once valued at billions, may prove worthless in a world where tech companies simply need less office space.
+The permanent shift to hybrid work means West Coast Class A office will never return to pre-COVID occupancy levels, and a tariff-induced recession could accelerate tenant downsizing just as the AI demand narrative faces its first real test.
+With $4.6 billion in debt, declining NOI, and $601M in near-term maturities, KRC faces a vicious cycle of rising leverage ratios, potential credit downgrades, and eventual dividend cuts if the occupancy recovery stalls.
+The Flower Mart and other development sites, once valued at billions, may prove worthless in a world where tech companies simply need less office space and the macro environment discourages expansion.

 Sell Triggers (Non-Price Based)